 Why Does My Rat Squeak When I Pick Them Up And Pet Them?

-As you start petting your rat you may notice that they squeak a lot, and they’ll often squeak when you pick them up in general as well.
+As you start petting or grooming your rat you may notice that they squeak a lot, and they’ll often squeak when you pick them up in general as well.

 Although this is a very normal behavior that they usually show when they’re trying to communicate something, there are many reasons why they’ll do this.